 - Collaboration.
 Marketers need to communicate well with other company departments.
 They should be good listeners with a reasonable level of empathy.

 - Flexibility/adaptability.
 They should be able to adapt to various challenges they face in a constantly evolving marketing landscape.

 - Learnability.
 New tools, trends, and tricks appear daily, and marketers should always keep abreast of all those things to stay competitive.

 - Problem Solving.
 Each day digital marketers face multiple problems that they should solve fast.
 Sometimes they need to solve them with limited resources (including money and time).

 Check Out Your Hard Skills

-When you only start your path into digital marketing, you may be good only at some of these competences.
+When you only start your path into digital marketing, you may be good only at some of these competencies.
 But if you’re serious about your career, you should master as many of them, as you can.

 - Analytics.
 It’s the cornerstone of a marketer’s work.
 Marketing managers implement data-driven decisions, analyze metrics and use many tools to measure and develop marketing strategies.
 Thus, if you see the drop of traffic, you should investigate what factors may have impacted it and create a strategy for improvement.